Ryerson (NYSE:RYI) Issues Q1 2022 Earnings Guidance

-Ryerson (NYSE:RYI – Get Rating) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
+Ryerson (NYSE:RYI – Get Rating) updated its first quarter 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $3.780-$3.940 for the period.
 The company issued revenue guidance of $1.55 billion-$1.65 billion, compared to the consensus revenue estimate of $1.02 billion.

-Ryerson (NYSE:RYI – Get Rating) last announced its quarterly earnings data on Tuesday, February 22nd.
-The basic materials company reported $2.68 EPS for the quarter, beating the Zacks’ consensus estimate of $2.15 by $0.53.
+Ryerson (NYSE:RYI – Get Rating) last released its quarterly earnings results on Tuesday, February 22nd.
+The basic materials company reported $2.68 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $2.15 by $0.53.
 Ryerson had a net margin of 5.19% and a return on equity of 80.49%.
-During the same quarter last year, the company earned ($0.17) earnings per share.
-On average, equities research analysts anticipate that Ryerson will post 2.95 EPS for the current fiscal year.
+During the same quarter last year, the firm posted ($0.17) EPS.
+Equities research analysts predict that Ryerson will post 2.95 EPS for the current fiscal year.

 About Ryerson (Get Rating)